martinbudden/BabyCube/BC200/readme.md

 ![Print_head_assembly](assemblies/Print_head_assembly.png)

-Note that wiring is not shown in this diagram.

 1. Assemble the E3D hotend, including fan, thermistor cartridge and heater cartridge.
 2. Use the Hotend_Clamp to attach the hotend to the X_Carriage.
 3. Collect the wires together and attach to the X_Carriage using the Hotend_Strain_Relief_Clamp.